wesley-trust/wesleytrust-com/_posts/2021-04-04-graph-api-ca-config.md

 ## Block access, for all cloud apps, for any location, excluding trusted or named locations
 This definition is available here: [REF-01][policy-ref1], which you can access from my GitHub.

-This is used to restrict the ability to sign in, to only locations that are trusted (such as an office), or named locations (such as the countries that users would be likely to sign in from).
-Blocking all signs ins from locations other than these, reducing the attack vector so it's less likely malicious sign ins will be successful.
+This is used to restrict the ability to sign-in, to only locations that are trusted (such as an office), or named locations (such as the countries that users would be likely to sign-in from).
+Blocking all signs-ins from locations other than these, reducing the attack vector so it's less likely malicious sign ins will be successful.

+### Assignments <!-- omit in toc -->
+#### Users & Groups  <!-- omit in toc -->
+Applied to the Inclusion and Exclusion groups that are automatically created by the pipeline.
+The inclusion will contain the dynamic nested group "All Users" and the exclusion will contain the nested group that includes all accounts that should be excluded from all policies (such as break-glass accounts).
+#### Cloud apps or actions  <!-- omit in toc -->
+All cloud apps
+#### Conditions  <!-- omit in toc -->
+Include any location
+Exclude selected named locations: MFA Trusted IPs, United Kingdom, IPv6 and unknown
+### Access controls  <!-- omit in toc -->
+#### Grant  <!-- omit in toc -->
+Block access
+#### Session  <!-- omit in toc -->

 Example below: